 The importance of individual accreditation and credentialing

 With an estimated 89% of coach practitioners attending accredited or approved coach-specific training through a training programme or university, it has over recent years become abundantly clear that credibility is important to coach practitioners.
 Personal accreditation or credentials aren’t only important to coaches, they are important to organisations as well, with a reported 83% of coaching clients expecting a credential from their coach practitioner.
 Those who hold a credential typically receive more clients, who pay higher fees and make greater annual revenue from coaching than their credential-less counterparts.

 As a coach, you will be expected to gain accredited coaching training to be able to apply for any personal accreditation to become a qualified coach.
 This is why the importance of an accredited training programme during coach training cannot be overstated.
 In order to truly succeed at being a coach practitioner, accreditation and credentials are required, and the best way to do this with ease is through an accredited training programme.

-The International Coach Federation also known as the ICF have issued this latest development to their credentialing requirements:
+The International Coach Federation also known as the ICF has issued this latest development to its credentialing requirements:

 “The following changes will go into effect on July 31, 2018, at 12 Noon (New York):